intrepidkarthi/vertexai_googlecloud/README.md

 Install the required Node.js libraries for working with Vertex AI.

-npm install @google-cloud/vertex-ai express body-parser
+`npm install @google-cloud/vertex-ai express body-parser`

-Run the commant "node app.js" from the commandline
+Run the commant `node app.js` from the commandline

 Make sure the application is running without any issue on local machine.